-Торіс Policy Applicable to
+Topic Policy Applicable to

-Number Non-Resi >1000 Householder Minor/Small Scale Small/Large Scale Major Development
+Number Non-Resi >1000 sq. m. which has a Householder Development Minor/Small Scale Major Development (<11 Small/Large Scale Major Development (>11 dwellings;

-sq. m. which has a Development Major Development (>11 dwellings; >1000 Sq. m. non-
+BREEAM dwellings; <1000 Sq. m. >1000 Sq. m. non-residential)

-BREEAM (<11 dwellings; residential)

-Outstanding <1000 Sq. m. non-
+Outstanding non-residential)

-Rating residential)
+Rating

 Overall SC1 A Yes No Yes Yes

-Materials and Waste SC1 B- No No Yes Yes
+Materials and Waste SC1 B- G No No Yes Yes

-G

 Energy and Climate SC1 H-J No No Yes Yes

 SC1 K.1 No No No Yes

 SC1 K.2 Yes No No Yes

 SC1 K.3 Yes No No Yes

-SC1 K.4 No No No Yes, if proposal is for or includes
+SC1 K.4 No No No Yes, if proposal is for or includes residential development.

-residential development.

-SC1 K.5 Yes No No Yes, if proposal is for or includes
+SC1 K.5 Yes No No Yes, if proposal is for or includes residential development.

-residential development.

-SC1 K.6 No No No Yes, if proposal is for or includes
+SC1 K.6 No No No Yes, if proposal is for or includes residential development.

-residential development.
+Water SC1 L No No Yes, but only for residential Yes, but only for residential

+developments. developments.

-Water SC1 L- No No Yes Yes
+SC1 M No No Yes Yes

-Μ

 Retrofitting SC1 N Yes Yes Yes Yes

 Community Energy SC2 A Yes No Yes Yes

-Networks and Large- SC2 B Yes No No Depending on development scale and
+Networks and Large- Scale Renewable SC2 B Yes No No Depending on development scale and type, potentially.

-Scale Renewable type, potentially

 Energy Schemes SC2 C1- Yes No Yes Yes

-3